jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 // ------------------------------ 2_Beam_Model ------------------------------ //

-Building upon these computational efficiency considerations, @chap_4_2 delved into the essential mathematical foundations of beam modeling theory.
+Building upon these computational efficiency considerations, @chap_4_2 delved into the core mathematical foundations of beam modeling theory.
 While analytical solutions for individual beam models using traditional pen-and-paper methods are feasible, this approach is impractical for integration within numerical optimization frameworks.
 To address this limitation, the Python programming language was adopted as the computational environment, with a detailed justification delineated for this choice.
-The investigation examined two beam solvers, which were first validated against established textbook solutions and subsequently integrated into an optimization framework.
+The investigation examined two beam solvers, which were first validated against proven textbook solutions and subsequently integrated into an optimization framework.
 The transformation of three-dimensional support conditions in #glspl("swith") to two-dimensional representations can introduce additional complexity, as it can yield statically indeterminate beam models.
-Consequently, the IndeterminateBeam @interdetbeam_tool solver emerged as the most appropriate solution.
+Consequently, the IndeterminateBeam @interdetbeam_tool solver emerged as the most appropriate option.

 // ----------------------------- 3_Optim_Basics ----------------------------- //
 With the beam modeling approach established, @chap_4_3 transitioned to the fundamental principles of optimization.
 It introduced essential optimization terminology, including objective functions, design variables, constraints, and boundaries.
 The iterative nature of formulating complete optimization problems was demonstrated through a practical example, emphasizing the intricate relationships of integrating these components into a coherent problem definition.
-The elaboration established the practical relevance of local optima in real-world applications and examined the distinctions between gradient-based and gradient-free optimization.
+The elaboration substantiated the practical relevance of local optima in real-world applications and examined the distinctions between gradient-based and gradient-free optimization.
 Optimization is a very large field that finds application in various industries.
 For interested readers, several helpful book resources were listed: @Gritzmann2013 @Papageorgiou2015 @Stein2018 @Stein2018a @Koop2018 @Grimme2018 @Scholz2018 @Jarre2019 @Dietz2019 @Schumacher2020.
 Additionally, for multidisciplinary optimization, reference was made to the textbook @mdobook.

 // ------------------------------- 4_Beam_Opti ------------------------------ //